chef/supermarket/README.md

 ## Setting up Auth
 Supermarket uses oc-id running on a Chef server to authenticate users to Supermarket.

+IF YOU ARE AN INTERNAL CHEF STAFFER - there are some special things we need to do to set you up with oc-id.
+Consult the internal wiki on setting up your Supermarket dev environment (or ask a friendly team member!).

 NOTE: Authentication currently requires a live chef server running oc-id.
 We are working on a solution which would allow a developer to run the authentication locally, stay tuned.